Disability Rights Fund’s Jo-Ann Garnier Lafontant reflects on the challenges facing Haitians with disabilities as they wait for their rights.

 “No one should be left behind,” and that is the commitment made by our duty bearers.

-Jo-Ann Garnier Lafontant is the Haiti Grants Consultant for the Disability Rights Fund.
+Jo-Ann Garnier is the Haiti Program Officer for the Disability Rights Fund.
 She works with the program team and serves as a liaison with Disabled Persons Organizations in Haiti.
 DRF has been making grants in Haiti since 2013.
 Jo-Ann brings over a decade of experience supporting Haitian civil society to promote the rights of children, including children with disabilities, and to provide technical support to civil society and the government on rights and inclusion of marginalized groups.